bazel-contrib/rules_nodejs/DEVELOPING.md

 Start from a clean checkout at master/HEAD.

-Note: if you are using a new clone, you'll need to configure `git-clang-format` to be able to commit the release:

-1. `git config clangFormat.binary node_modules/.bin/clang-format`
-1. `git config clangFormat.style file`

 Googlers: you should npm login using the go/npm-publish service: `$ npm login --registry https://wombat-dressing-room.appspot.com`

 Check if there are any breaking changes since the last tag - if so, this will be a major.
 Check if there were new features added since the last tag - if so, this will be a minor.